 The Qualifications Team offers a range of professional qualifications which enable you to undertake your training flexibly, within a structured and supportive framework.

-Our qualifications have been designed to allow you to use your current role to gain the required competencies, through supervised practice, in order to enhance your skills in applied psychology and take your career to the next level, while also balancing family and work commitments.
+Our qualifications are designed to allow you to use your current role to gain the required competencies, through supervised practice, to enhance your skills in applied psychology and take your career to the next level, while also balancing family and work commitments.

 Our qualifications are approved by the Health and Care Professions Council (HCPC), which is the regulatory body for psychology in the UK and which serves to protect practitioner psychologist titles and the training routes to registration.
 Successful completion of a HCPC-approved qualification leads to eligibility to apply for registration with the Council.

-Although the Society does not confer doctoral degrees, the level of its qualifications is congruent with the Quality Assurance Agency’s descriptor for Doctoral (D) level qualifications and with the Level 12 descriptors within the Scottish Credit and Qualifications Framework, and candidates on Society qualifications are assessed against doctoral level standards.
+Although the society does not confer doctoral degrees, the level of its qualifications is congruent with the Quality Assurance Agency’s descriptor for Doctoral (D) level qualifications and with the Level 12 descriptors within the Scottish Credit and Qualifications Framework, and candidates are assessed against doctoral level standards.

 We offer qualifications in the following applied areas.
 For more information, please click on one of the links below.

 The cost will depend on the qualification that you undertake.